zshi719/2025-Data-24100/class_notes/12_mgmt_and_post.md

 	sqlite3 -column -header $(DB_PATH)
 ```

-Looking at the above we can see a few changes additions from the previous examples.
+Looking at the above we can see a few additions from the previous examples.

 1. We added a variable representing the docker flags that we use on all of our commands.
 This helps us avoid violating te DRY principle.
 2. We created a new environment variable `DB_PATH` which specifies a location (inside the container) where the database file will exist.